elbywan/wretch/README.md

 <br>

-##### Wretch 1.0 is now live 🎉 !
+##### Wretch 1.2 is now live 🎉 !
 Please check out the [changelog](https://github.com/elbywan/wretch/blob/master/CHANGELOG.md) after each update for new features and breaking changes.
 If you want to try out the hot stuff, look at the [dev](https://github.com/elbywan/wretch/tree/dev) branch.

+##### A collection of middlewares is available through the [wretch-middlewares](https://github.com/elbywan/wretch-middlewares) package! 📦

 # Table of Contents